Brentuximab Vedotin (ADCETRIS®)

 About Brentuximab Vedotin

 Brentuximab vedotin is an antibody-drug conjugate (ADC) that targets CD30, a defining marker of classical Hodgkin lymphoma (HL) using our proprietary auristatin-based technology.
 It comprises an anti-CD30 monoclonal antibody attached by a protease-cleavable linker to a cytotoxic (cell-killing) agent, monomethyl auristatin E (MMAE).
 The ADC employs a linker system that is designed to be stable in the bloodstream but to release MMAE upon internalization into CD30-expressing tumor cells, resulting in target cell death.

-We are developing brentuximab vedotin in collaboration with Millennium: The Takeda Oncology Company.
-Under the collaboration, Seattle Genetics has U.S. and Canadian commercialization rights and Millennium has commercialization rights in the rest of the world.
-The companies are funding joint worldwide development costs on a 50:50 basis, except in Japan where Millennium is fully responsible for development costs.
+We are developing brentuximab vedotin in collaboration with Millennium: The Takeda Oncology Company (Takeda).
+Under the collaboration, Seattle Genetics has U.S. and Canadian commercialization rights and Takeda has commercialization rights in the rest of the world.
+The companies are funding joint worldwide development costs on a 50:50 basis, except in Japan where Takeda is fully responsible for development costs.